Category Archives: British Columbia

 IMG_9442

 The rambling Rose Garden, blooms with some 280 varieties.
-The Japanese Garden, its authentic Torii gate, stepping stones, maple and beech trees evoking serenity.
-The Mediterranean Garden, a celebration of the island’s balmy, temperate climate.
-The Coast Salish totem poles, honouring the storied culture of the island’s indigenous peoples.
-And my personal favourite, The Italian Garden – once the family tennis court – anchored by a sensuous arched wall of green, exotic palms and plants flourishing from around the globe.
+The Japanese Garden, its authentic Torii gate, stepping stones, maple and beech trees evoke serenity.
+The Mediterranean Garden is a celebration of the island’s balmy, temperate climate.
+The Coast Salish totem poles, honour the storied culture of the island’s indigenous peoples.
+And my personal favourite, The Italian Garden – once the family tennis court – anchored by a sensuous arched wall of green, exotic palms and plants flourish from around the globe.

 For indeed, the Butcharts were also avid travellers.
 A trip to Rome had inspired The Italian Garden, while travels to the Himalayas, the Pyrenees and the orient garnered yet more unusual plants as well as collectibles such as urns, statues and pagodas.